-It's important to understand both treatment paradigms because then you will understand which type of Doctor you should look for for treatment.
+It’s important to understand both treatment paradigms because then you will understand which type of doctor you should look for.

 Those who are fine with the conventional paradigm will do best with physicians such as Endocrinologists and family practice doctors.

 Those who would prefer the integrative approach will probably need to seek out physicians who specialize in integrative, functional, or holistic medicine and this often means looking outside of the insurance model.